Azathothas/Stars/README.md

 - [magic-wormhole/magic-wormhole](https://github.com/magic-wormhole/magic-wormhole) – get things from one computer to another, safely
 - [marc1307/tailscale-cloudflare-dnssync](https://github.com/marc1307/tailscale-cloudflare-dnssync) – Syncs Tailscale host IPs to a cloudflare hosted dns zone
 - [marcinguy/betterscan-ce](https://github.com/marcinguy/betterscan-ce) – Code Scanning/SAST/Static Analysis/Linting using many tools/Scanners + OpenAI GPT with One Report (Code, IaC) - Betterscan Community Edition (CE)
-- [marticliment/WingetUI](https://github.com/marticliment/WingetUI) – WingetUI: A better UI for your package managers
 - [mazen160/secrets-patterns-db](https://github.com/mazen160/secrets-patterns-db) – Secrets Patterns DB: The largest open-source Database for detecting secrets, API keys, passwords, tokens, and more.
 - [megadose/holehe](https://github.com/megadose/holehe) – holehe allows you to check if the mail is used on different sites like twitter, instagram and will retrieve information on sites with the forgotten password function.
 - [mesonbuild/meson](https://github.com/mesonbuild/meson) – The Meson Build System